Discovering new brain-based treatments for obesity and diabetes

 Recently, we found that the onset of diet-induced obesity (DIO) in male rodents is associated with hypothalamic inflammation and activation of surrounding astrocytes and microglia (resident CNS macrophages) (Thaler JCI 2012).
 Our current research focuses on determining the role of the gliosis process in triggering neuronal stress and providing a root cause of high fat diet (HFD)-induced weight gain.
 We have a variety of ongoing projects investigating the importance of non-neuronal cells in energy homeostasis.

 1) Female rodents are relatively DIO-resistant and develop neither hypothalamic inflammation nor brain immune cell (microglia) activation.
 This protection requires the microglial silencing CX3CL1 receptor (CX3CR1), with CX3CR1 KO females developing DIO and hypothalamic microglial activation like males.
 Conversely, males treated with CX3CL1 show reduced diet-associated weight gain and microglial activation like females.
-Together, these data suggest that the CX3CL1-CX3CR1 microglial signaling system can be targeted to reduce DIO susceptibility, support a role for HFD-induced microglial inflammatory activation in obesity pathogenesis, and provide evidence for sexually dimorphic involvement of microglia in metabolism (Submitted to Cell Metabolism, Apr 2016).
-Current work focuses on determining the molecular changes in microglial-neuron crosstalk induced by CX3CL1-CX3CR1 signaling.
+Together, these data suggest that the CX3CL1-CX3CR1 microglial signaling system can be targeted to reduce DIO susceptibility, support a role for HFD-induced microglial inflammatory activation in obesity pathogenesis, and provide evidence for sexually dimorphic involvement of microglia in metabolism (Dorfman et al, Nature Communications 2017).
+We are currently extending these findings by characterizing microglial-neuron crosstalk through CX3CL1-CX3CR1 signaling.
+In addition, we are pursuing the molecular mechanisms underlying sex differences in gliosis focusing on the role of estrogen receptors in microglial inflammatory activation and, in a productive collaboration with Dr. Ellen Schur, the impact of androgen signaling on gliosis and obesity susceptibility.

-3) Astrocytes also provide fuel substrates for synaptic activity through the glycogenolysis-glycolysis-lactate pathway.
+4) Astrocytes provide fuel substrates for synaptic activity through the glycogenolysis-glycolysis-lactate pathway.
 We have studied real-time lactate fluctuations in the hypothalamus during feeding and in response to glycogenolysis inhibitors.
 Current work aims to identify the functional role of astrocyte-derived lactate in feeding behavior using novel chemogenetic and pharmacological methods.

 Our work is funded by the National Institute of Diabetes and Digestive and Kidney Diseases, the American Heart Association, and the American Diabetes Association.